 Photo: Faculty from the URWS and Library (left to right): Jane Nichols, Hannah Rempel, Uta Hussong-Christian, Beth Filar Williams, Chris Ervin, and Dennis Bennett.

-The Undergrad Research and Writing Studio is now a place to work, a place where undergraduate students are able to receive writing help from trained peers as they write.
+The Undergrad Research & Writing Studio is now a place to work, a place where undergraduate students are able to receive writing help from trained peers as they write.